kaiyungtan/ImmoEliza-API/README.md

 # ImmoEliza-API

-To create an API that will make price forecasts on houses according to certain parameters (postal code, number of rooms, surface area, etc.)
+To create an API that will make price forecasts on houses or apartments according to certain parameters (postal code, number of rooms, surface area, etc.)

 * Website (AI Dev) - https://immoeliza-real-estate.herokuapp.com/